billbuchanan/appliedcrypto/z_assessments/test01/README.md

 * No chat windows should be open for the test.
 * Distance learning students will need to enable remote desktop share and their Web camera.
 * We will be running scripts to detect copying and pasting, so please do not do this.
+* For campus-based students, we will use desktop computers.
+Notes can be available in an electronic or printed form.

 ## Lectures
 The main lectures are [here](https://youtube.com/playlist?list=PLqhpVxkBo1dMOOH0R7t0SKftJF20hwzaE).